lackingworth/Pokedex-Go/README.md

 ## Info
  Pokedex in a command-line [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
  It makes use of [PokéAPI](https://pokeapi.co/) to fetch all of the data about Pokémons.
- A Pokedex is just a make-believe device that lets you look up information about Pokemon - things like their name, type, and stats.
+ A Pokedex is just a make-believe device that lets you look up information about Pokémons - things like their name, type, and stats.

 ## Available commands
 * ```help``` - Displays all available commands in CLI